 For inter-band NR-DC with one uplink carrier assigned per NR band, the transmitter power requirements in clause 6.2 apply per band.

 For inter-band NR-DC with one uplink assigned per band, the UE maximum output power shall be measured over all component carriers from different bands.
-If each band has separate antenna connectors, the maximum output power is measured as the sum of maximum output power at each UE antenna connector.
+If each band has separate antenna connectors, the maximum output power is defined as the sum of maximum output power from each UE antenna connector.
 The period of measurement shall be at least one sub frame (1 ms).
 The maximum output power is specified in Table 6.2B.1.3-1.

 Table 6.2B.1.3-1 UE Power Class for inter-band NR-DC